omarkhairy24/omniCart/readme.md

-# OMNI-CART
+# OMNICART

-Omni Cart is restful api for E-Commerce android application that has the most features requried in e-commerce process.
+Omni Cart is Restful Api for E-Commerce android application that has the most features requried in e-commerce process.

 you can get it from MediaFire: https://www.mediafire.com/file/v42vxnrtg85f336/OmniCart.apk/file